What is a Disposition?

-Disposition involving assignments and transfers can also be completed for accounting and tax purposes to get relief from any associated taxes or any other liability.
-It can also refer to the disposal of an asset that is held as a security against a loan.
+Dispositions involving an assignment and/or transfer can also be completed for accounting and tax purposes to get relief from any associated taxes or any other liability.
+It can also refer to the disposal of an asset held as a security against a loan.

 - Disposition refers to the disposal of assets through a sale, assignment, or transfer where the ownership of the asset is transferred.

-- The sale of shares in the exchange market, insider trades reported in a company’s records, the sale of loan collaterals by banks, and donations are some of the forms of disposition.
+- The sale of shares in the exchange market, insider trades reported in a company’s records, the sale of loan collateral by banks, and donations are other forms of disposition.

-- When a company sells an asset by any method of disposition, the related accounts need to be removed from the company books.
+- When a company sells an asset by any method of disposition, the related balance needs to be removed from the company books.

-Suppose an investor’s been holding some stocks in a particular company.
+Suppose an investor owns some stocks in a particular company.
 Recently, the company’s not been performing well.
 If the investor decides to move out of the investment, he/she will sell his/her shares on the exchange market via a broker.
 Thus, the investor disposes of his/her investment in the company.

 Recording a Disposition

 When companies decide to discard their assets through an exchange or sale, it is referred to as a disposition.
-It may also occur when companies need to involuntarily end the life of damaged or stolen assets.
+It may also occur when companies need to end the life of damaged or stolen assets involuntarily.
 However, regardless of the method of disposition, the accounts related to the discarded assets should be removed from the company records.

-As an asset’s book value is rarely the same as its market value, companies experience either a loss or gain on the disposition of an asset.
-Theoretically, the disposition should be reproduced on the company’s income statement during the working life of the asset.
-However, in practice, the gain or loss associated with the disposition is reflected in the present accounting period.
+As an asset’s book value is rarely the same as its market value, companies experience either a loss or gain on an asset’s sale or disposal.

 Cost of Equipment Z = $100,000